sysfce2/Counter-Strike_yapb-docs/docs/building.rst

 ======================
 If you have all the required packages, you can skip this section.

 ..
-Note:: You need to build 32-bit library, since Valve has dropped support for 64-bit mode HLDS.
+Note:: You need to build 32-bit library, since Valve has dropped support for 64-bit HLDS.

 Installing the Windows Packages
 -----------------------------------